Davidof Lake Cabin

 Directions

-Located 40 air miles southeast of Sitka within South Baranof Wilderness Area.
-Access by floatplane only, approximately 35 minutes flight time from Sitka.
-Refer to USGS topographic map Port Alexander C-3.
+Located 40 air miles southeast of Sitka on south-central Baranof Island within the South Baranof Wilderness Area.
+Access is by float plane only, approximately 35 minutes from Sitka.
+Helicopter access is prohibited in the wilderness area.
+For geographic features, refer to USGS topographic map Port Alexander C-3.

 Location